aizatto/url-shortener/README.md

   - https://www.aizatto.com/notes/aws/dynamodb/
 - This code isn't perfect.
 It's been cobbled from many different examples and sources you can find in the "Resources" section below.
 - Not familiar with the best optimizations
 - Serverless (as in the tool) will drop your tables if you change the name of the tables.
-You haev been warned.
+You have been warned.
 - I don't fully understand the limitations of DynamoDB
   - Costs
   - Performance limitations